-In this case we recommend switching to the cPanel backup option instead.
+In this case we recommend switching to the cPanel backup option instead (if WHMCS is installed on a cPanel server).
 By off-loading the backup tasks from PHP to the cPanel system processes, it allows much larger backups to be generated without impacting performance of your website.

 In normal operation MySQL tables can generate overhead, put simply this is space assigned to the table that isn't being used but is still taking up disk space.
 MySQL has a function called optimise tables which can be used to reduce this.
 Usually this command is from from the server's command line or phpmyadmin, but it can also be run within WHMCS by clicking the Utilities > System > Database Status > Optimise Tables button.